-Yes, you can use the MB8611 for low-speed cable internet plans in case you are willing to maximize throughput by relying primarily on wired connections.
+Yes, you can use the MB8611 for low-speed cable internet plans if you are willing to maximize throughput by relying primarily on wired connections.

-Overall, the Motorola MB8611 is one of the more dependable multi-Gig cable modems around, best known for the future-proof connectivity standard and an enviable processing setup.
+Overall, the Motorola MB8611 is one of the more dependable multi-Gig cable modems, best known for its future-proof connectivity standard and an enviable processing setup.
 And to top it all, this is one of the few devices to throw in surge protection support to increase the longevity of the internal circuitry, making it a great buying option.

-Motorola MB8611 is a high-end DOCSIS 3.1 powered cable modem aimed at Gig & Multi-Gig connections.
+Motorola MB8611 is a high-end DOCSIS 3.1 cable modem aimed at Multi-Gig connections.
 I used it for 45 days to experience and review it.
 The modem offers a single yet high-throughput 2.5 Gbps ethernet port.
-The 32 downstream and 8 upstream channels make it even more powerful.
+The 32 downstream and 8 upstream channels make it a compelling choice.
 But what makes it stand out from the rest is its multi-ISP compatibility, low-ping gaming, and more.

 Here are my overall ratings: